 "Social justice meets true-life suspense.
-You can't put this one down," says best-selling author Nelson DeMille.
+You can't put this one down," says author Nelson DeMille.

 Never heard of Major Benjamin Koehler?
-That was the Army's intention when it squelched the 1914 scandal involving his alleged gropings of subordinates while commanding officer at Fort Terry--a remote defense post in eastern Long Island where Koehler lived with his sister, Sophia.
-She'd come from Iowa to help her favorite brother with the domestic side of his new duties, never imagining that her most important assistance would be given on the witness stand.
+That was the Army's intention when it squelched the 1914 scandal involving his alleged gropings of subordinates while commanding Fort Terry--a remote coast defense post in eastern Long Island where Koehler lived with his sister, Sophia.
+She had moved from Iowa to help her favorite brother with the domestic side of his duties, never imagining that her most important assistance would be given on the witness stand.

 "A must-read for 20th century historians," says historian Amy Kasuga Folk.